Jiab77/bookmarklets/README.md

 Basically, every modern browsers will evaluate JavaScript code written in the address bar.
 So what the bookmarklet does is just passing the JavaScript code as URL to the address bar and it gets evaluated.

-As long as the website where you are running bookmarklet don't have specific hardening instructions it will work.
+As long as the website where you are running the bookmarklet don't have specific hardening instructions it will work.

+Read the [security](#security) section for more details.

 ## Collection